jgigault/42FileChecker/README.md

 * [**Maintest**](https://github.com/QuentinPerez/Maintest), developed by [@QuentinPerez](https://github.com/QuentinPerez) and other contributors
 * [**42ShellTester**](https://github.com/we-sh/42ShellTester), developed by [@gabkk](https://github.com/gabkk) and [@jgigault](https://github.com/jgigault)

-### Official Team and credits :
- 42FileChecker is a free open source software originally developped by Jean Michel Gigault (aka jgigault) to help you test and correct the 42's school projects.
-The team is actually composed of jgigault, jlasne, akebbour, cjacquem, adibk and kalak-io.
-The 42FC Team is expanding and still seeking.
-Please refer to the contribute section if you want to be part of the 42FC team !

 ## install & launch
 ```bash
 git clone https://github.com/jgigault/42FileChecker ~/42FileChecker